Narcan: The Opiate Antidote?

 Treatment is Available Locally

 It’s not too late to get help!
 Medication Assisted Treatment is available in Somerset County for Maryland residents struggling with opioid addiction.
-Based on their individual needs, clients may select to receive Vivatrol or Suboxone in combination with psycho-social counseling.
+Based on their individual needs, clients may elect to receive Vivatrol or Suboxone in combination with psycho-social counseling.
 To receive more information, or to inquire about other treatment options, please contact the Somerset County Health Department at 443-523-1790